BorisBian/borisbian.github.io/README.md

 **GRE**: 315 (Verbal & Quantitative) | 3.5 (Analytical)
 **GPA**: 3.71/4.00 (Bachelor) | 3.59/4.00 (Master)

-# Working Experience
+# Relevant Experience

+**Synopsys**
+Programmer
+Development of the UI of an EDA software
-**Synopsys**: 2020.07-2020.08
+2020.07-2020.08

+**Prof. Salman's Group at SBU**
+Development and FPGA verification of SIMON part
+2021.12-2022.03

+**Prof. Sun's Group at XJTU**
+Reproduce and refinement of a CNN accelerator
+2022.02-2022.12

-**Xi'an Silicon Dancer**: 2022.12-2023.01
+**Xi'an Silicon Dancer**
+Intern
+Developed the BSCAN subpart
+2022.12-2023.01

 # Publication of Journal Articles

 1. **Impact of Film Thickness on Sensitivity and Magnetoresistance of CrOxNy Cryogenic Temperature Sensor and Its Mechanisms** (AIP Journal of Applied Physics, under review)

 # Publication of Conferences